|Tax Bracket (Single)||Marginal Tax Rate|

 Qualifying deductions might include an itemized deduction, the South Carolina standard deduction, exemptions for dependants, business expenses, etc.

 Remember that South Carolina may have very different deduction laws from the Federal Income Tax, so you may have to write a whole new list of deductions for your South Carolina income tax return.

 |Download a .CSV file of the South Carolina income tax brackets|

 |Download or print South Carolina income tax forms|

 - The South Carolina tax brackets on this page were last updated from the South Carolina Department of Revenue in August, 2013.
 Please contact us if any of our South Carolina tax data is incorrect or out of date.

-- South Carolina tax return forms are available from the TaxFormFinder.org or the South Carolina Department of Revenue.
+- South Carolina tax return forms are available on the South Carolina tax forms page or the South Carolina Department of Revenue.

 - Before the official 2015 South Carolina income tax brackets are released, the brackets used on this page are an estimate based on the previous year's brackets.
 These numbers are subject to change if new South Carolina tax tables are released.